About the ceremony and your Degree

 Please note, for students who matriculated before 1980 you will not be able to register for Extended Self Service.
 Please contact email@example.com and request a booking form.

-The deadline for submission of bookings and payment (if applicable) is Friday 4 October at 12 noon.
+Bookings for the 25 January 2020 ceremony are OPEN.
+The deadline for submission of bookings and payment (if applicable) is Friday 3 January at 12 noon.